 Hi, My name is Sheli - I've lived in Alaska most all my life.
 My husband and I own and work in our store in Fairbanks and live in the next town over named North Pole - and yes there is a Santa Claus house!
 Even reindeer!
 Some of the town is decorated year round and we have candy cane street lights.
-Plus we have a webpage and run a HUGE store on eBay - can get there through our webpage
+Plus we have a HUGE store on eBay - over 15,000 items

 We send and receive our mail from our store in Fairbanks since it's more secure and our mail out by our house tends to get stolen since it's a roadside mailbox.